fix8mt/uri/README.md

 ```c++
 constexpr operator bool() const;
 ```
-Return the true if there are any components in the uri.
+Return true if there are any components in the uri.

 ## `parse`
 ```c++